ericharsya/nixverse/README.md

 Add new environments to `nix/devShells.nix`

+## 💫 Inspiration & Credits

+This project was inspired by and draws upon ideas from several amazing Nix configurations in the community:

+- [**r17x/universe**](https://github.com/r17x/universe) - A comprehensive Nix configuration with excellent structure and development environments
+- [**malob/nixpkgs**](https://github.com/malob/nixpkgs) - Well-designed Darwin configuration with practical abstractions

+Special thanks to the Nix community for sharing knowledge and configurations that make projects like this possible.

 ## 📄 License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.